 Depart the U.S. on an overnight flight to Tahiti.

 Begin your exploration of the “Dangerous Archipelago” at Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
 After a festive welcome with traditional dancers, learn about the island’s pearl industry, and walk its pristine beaches.
-Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive.
+Snorkel the pristine and protected reefs.
+Or ride the current into the lagoon on a world famous drift dive (fee applies).
 Continue to Raroia, one of the easternmost atolls in this chain, and the site where Thor Heyerdahl’s famous Kon-Tiki raft made landfall in 1947.

 A day at sea brings you to one of the most remote island groups on Earth, the Marquesas Islands.
 Begin your exploration of this archipelago at Hatiheu Bay, on the north shore of Nuku Hiva Island.
 Visit ancient petroglyphs and witness a spectacular dance performance at a Marquesan me'ae, or hike up the valley with the naturalists and local guides in search of rare birds and spectacular views.
 Later, sample local foods in the village, and peruse unique arts and crafts.

 At Hiva Oa, go ashore at the village of Puamau to visit the stunning Marquesan me’ae, Iipona, and photograph one of the largest tikis in Polynesia.
 Stop for a fresh-baked French baguette in the village of Atuona before a short visit to Calvary Cemetery and the gravesites of French artists Paul Gauguin and Jacques Brel.

 Be sure you’re on deck this morning to photograph the volcanic pillars of Hanavave Bay, as Orion approaches one of the most storied shorelines in the entire Pacific.
 Visit a remote village where you’ll see displays of uniquely Marquesan arts and crafts.
 Choose a challenging hike to a remote waterfall, or take Zodiacs to the next bay where local transport takes you on a birdwatching foray deep into the Omoa Valley.

 Your last two days in the Marquesas are open for exploration.
 Opt to scuba dive and keep an eye out for manta rays (fee applies).
 Search for rare cetaceans with your naturalists and marvel at the rugged volcanic silhouettes of these legendary islands from the Zodiacs and kayaks.